katieolson84/React-Github-User-Card/README.md

 Fetches data from the Github API, https://api.github.com/users/,  for a Github user and displays their followers.

-Built using: React, Styled Components
+Built using: React, CSS, Axios, & React-Bootstrap